 • Recommend products without genuine assessment of their merit

 Medical Disclaimer: All content on PaleoPower is for informational and educational purposes only.
-It does not constitute medical advice and should not replace consultation with a qualified healthcare professional.
-Individual nutritional needs vary significantly.
-If you have a diagnosed medical condition — including diabetes, cardiovascular disease, eating disorders, or autoimmune conditions — consult your doctor or a registered dietitian before making dietary changes.
+It does not constitute medical advice.
+If you have a diagnosed condition — including diabetes, cardiovascular disease, eating disorders, or autoimmune conditions — consult your doctor or a registered dietitian before changing your diet.
 Read our full disclaimer.

 Key Takeaways